-Our review found that Douglas Headwater Campground was operating in accordance with the program intent, which is to provide recreation for the public.
-Additionally, we found that the basic operating controls were the functions of the campground attendant, who is provided by the Retiree Resources Corporation.
-The operating controls appear to be functioning as intended.
+Our review found that Douglas Tailwater Campground was operating in accordance with the program intent, which is to provide recreation for the public.
+Additionally, we found the basic operating controls were the functions of the campground attendant, who is provided by the Retiree Resources Corporation.
+The operating controls appeared to be functioning as intended.
 Furthermore, the campground guidelines were generally being complied with.
-However, we noted some minor inconsistencies when we reviewed applicable TVA guidelines.
+However, we did note some inconsistencies among applicable TVA guidelines.